Amortized-Analysis Arrays 02. Algorithm Analysis

 - Even though we perform many insertions, we only resize about

-elements. - Each resize operation affects all current elements but becomes less frequent as the capacity grows, averaging out the cost of resizing over all insertions.
+log(n)times fornelements. - Each resize operation affects all current elements but becomes less frequent as the capacity grows, averaging out the cost of resizing over all insertions.